soumitkundu150154/surotsav_3_anime_demon_slayer_web/README.md

-# Nichirin Nexus — Demon Slayer Festival Website
+# Nichirin Nexus — A Demon Slayer Themed Website for College Fest Promotion

 A cinematic, highly interactive, anime-quality festival website inspired by the visual storytelling of **Demon Slayer: Kimetsu no Yaiba** with **Ufotable** production quality.